PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? recommended "1.5 Recommended: Provide links to relevant departmental or support information."

-    - Relevant links may include:
+    - This information is largely pre-provided in departmental templates, and may include:
         - departmental accessibility statement and disability officer/rep contact information
         - the Assist VLE area, which collates UoY-wide support information
         - departmental or programme webpages or sites (eg. a study skills or employability site)
         - location of the programme handbook
         - relevant [Skills Guides](https://subjectguides.york.ac.uk/skills) or [Practical Guides](https://subjectguides.york.ac.uk/practical-guides) content
-    - Links or placeholders for this information are provided in site templates.

 ## 2. Site structure & design